lee-zq/3DUNet-Pytorch/README.md

 1. Firstly, you should change the some parameters in `config.py`,especially, please set `--dataset_path` to `./fixed`
 All parameters are commented in the file `config.py`.
 2. Secondely,run `python train.py --save model_name`
-3. You can observe the dice and loss during the training process in the browser through `tensorboard --logdir ./output/model_name`.
+3. Besides, you can observe the dice and loss during the training process in the browser through `tensorboard --logdir ./output/model_name`.
 ---
 In addition, during the training process you will